 The house is located in the centre of The Cotswolds, set within 42 acres of sustainably managed grounds, including gardens and a natural spring.
-The setting is idyllic and quiet, and the charming town centre and Stroud Train Station is only a five minute drive away.
+The setting is idyllic and quiet with a charming town centre and the Stroud Train Station only a five-minute drive away.

 We can accommodate up to 48 guests within 13 single rooms, 9 twin rooms, 1 double room and 5 triple rooms, depending on availability.
 We also have an easily accessible ensuite on the ground floor for disabled guests.